 If you’d like to add another layer of security to your BlockFi account, you can enable Allowlisting.
 When enabled, you can only withdraw to addresses that have been added to your Wallet Address Book.
 If you don’t have any addresses saved, it allows you to maintain a ban on all withdrawals.

 - Click on your name in the upper right corner.

 - Select “Profile Settings” from the drop-down menu.

 - Within “Settings,” select the “Wallet Addresses” category.

 - Enter the 6-digit code sent to your email.

-- Once Whitelisting is enabled, you will receive an email confirmation.
+- Once Allowlisting is enabled, you will receive an email confirmation.

-Please note: You cannot request withdrawals for 72 hours after enabling Whitelisting.
-After the 72-hour window, you’ll only be able to make withdrawals from the wallet addresses you’ve added to your Wallet Address Book.
-Additionally, when Whitelisting is enabled, there will be a 72-hour waiting period before you can make withdrawals to all newly added wallet addresses.
+Please note: You cannot request withdrawals for 7 days after enabling Allowlisting.
+After the 7-day window, you’ll only be able to make withdrawals from the wallet addresses you’ve added to your Wallet Address Book.
+Additionally, when Allowlisting is enabled, there will be a 7-day waiting period before you can make withdrawals to all newly added wallet addresses.

 What We’re Doing to Keep You Protected